 This just (mid 2015) released lithium battery from Tesla.
 Pic: courtesy of Telsla Corporation (USA).

-Lithium batteries in caravans and motorhomes – the DIY approach
+Lithium batteries in travel trailers and motorhomes – the DIY approach

 Commercial LiFePO4 batteries are costly.
 Experimenters consequently buy far cheaper individual (3.2 volt) cells.
 They assemble them into packs and add battery management and energy monitoring, using proprietary and ultra-cheap components.